august, 2008

 Also referred to as At Retail Marketing and Point Of Sale (POS), dimensional advertising is the little engine that can and does drive buying outcome in virtually all consumer categories.
 Relied on for pushing impulse items and focusing buyers’ eyeballs on promotional goods, dramatic advances in digital sophistication are today responsible for propelling POP marketing to new heights.

-Nothing To Gain But In-Store Sales
+Nothing To Gain But Sales

-And there’s more.
 Properly researched and designed POP can be very useful in offsetting e-commerce competition, something that most dealers today view as just short of the plague when it comes to threats to their livelihood.

-What Works — What Doesn’t — And Why
+What Works — What Doesn’t

 For manufacturers looking to book more shelf space, imaginative POP can be the way to the dealer’s heart.
 And for dealers, POP’s the answer to what’s often seen as a retail arena desperate for fresh air and sunlight.